19 Years

 For my 19 years,

-I knew immediately that I'll love her always.
+I knew immediately that I'd love her always.

 Alparon & Clute